 Conclusion

-At the end of the day, your decision should align with your personality, lifestyle goals, and career ambitions.
-Whether you see yourself behind an ultrasound machine or caring for patients at the bedside, both careers allow you to build a meaningful future in healthcare.
+By the end of the day, the choice to be made should match your personality, goals in lifestyle and ambitions.
+You can find yourself working behind the ultrasound machine or working at the bedside, either way, both occupations can enable you create a meaningful future in the medical field.